United States presidential elections in Mississippi

 Following is a table of the United States presidential elections in Mississippi, in chronological order by year.
 Since its admission to statehood in 1817, Mississippi has participated in every U.S. presidential election except the election of 1864, during the American Civil War, when the state had seceded to join the Confederacy, and the election of 1868, when the state was undergoing Reconstruction.

+A socially conservative Deep South state, Mississippi was dominated by the Democratic Party for most of its history, voting almost exclusively Democratic from the founding of the party in the 1820s until the Civil Rights Movement in the 1960s.
+Since the 1980s, the state has become heavily Republican, like most of the south.

+Notably, Mississippi has also almost always voted for the same presidential candidate as neighboring Alabama.
+In more than two hundred years of presidential elections, they have supported the same candidate in all but one; the election of 1840, when Mississippi voted for William Henry Harrison and Alabama for Martin Van Buren (in 1868, only Alabama participated, as Mississippi had not yet been readmitted to the Union).

 Winners of the state are in bold.
 The shading refers to the state winner, and not the national winner.

 Elections from 1864 to present

 Election of 1860

 The election of 1860 was a complex realigning election in which the breakdown of the previous two-party alignment culminated in four parties each competing for influence in different parts of the country.
 The result of the election, with the victory of an ardent opponent of slavery, spurred the secession of eleven states and brought about the American Civil War.